Soviet submarine K-19: Deceased crew members

 Fourteen other crew members died within two years.
 Many other crew members also received radiation doses exceeding permissible levels.
 They underwent medical treatment during the following year.
 Many others experienced chest pains, numbness, cancer, and kidney failure.
-Their treatment was devised by Professor Z. Volynskiy and included bone marrow transplantation and blood transfusion.
+Their treatment was devised by Professor Volynskiy and included bone marrow transplantation and blood transfusion.
 It saved, among others, Chief Lieutenant Mikhail Krasichkov and Captain 3rd class Vladimir Yenin, who had received doses of radiation that were otherwise considered deadly.
 For reasons of secrecy, the official diagnosis was not "radiation sickness" but "astheno-vegetative syndrome", a mental disorder.

 Crew members decorated

 On 6 August 1961, 26 members of the crew were decorated for courage and valor shown during the accident.

 Later operational history

 On 14 December 1961, the boat was fully upgraded to the Hotel II (658м) variant, which included upgrading to R-21 missiles, which had twice the effective range of the earlier missiles.